Advice and Tips for Renovating a Property in France

-The next reason is that in the countryside there are lots of homes that have been left for years.
-Commonly elderly parents have died and the next generation has inherited the house and either live in the city and don’t get around to looking after it, or can’t agree about selling it.
-Either way, a renovation project in France can be really exciting.
+The next reason is that in the countryside, many homes and farmhouses have been left abandoned for years.
+Commonly, when elderly parents die, the next generation inherits the house and either lives in the city, not getting around to looking after it, or can’t agree about selling it.
+Either way, a renovation project can be really exciting.

 Be Realistic with your Project